Enhanced Numeric Data Categorization with cut

 value.”

-This vignette demonstrates the usage of the cut
+This vignette demonstrates the usage of the cut function

 with various examples, showcasing its flexibility and convenience in